 “If you experience any pain or weakness, see your doctor as this could be a sign of a rare but serious disorder.”
 Do these words sound familiar?
 They should because you have heard them almost every day.
-Every TV commercial for cholesterol lowering drugs gives this warning – which is a reference to rhabdomyolysis.
-See, you hear about “rhabdo” every day and just never knew it!
+Every TV commercial for cholesterol-lowering drugs gives this warning – which is a reference to rhabdomyolysis.
+Rhabdo is a rare side effect of cholesterol-lowering drugs.
+See, you've heard about “rhabdo” every day and just never knew it.

-In the past, rhabdomyolysis was, for the most part, relegated to very physical efforts like military training or other very demanding situations (police academy, fireman training, etc.).
-In recent years however rhabdo has – unfortunately – also been documented in those who exercise in the gym.
-By some older CDC estimates, there are about 25,000 cases of rhabdomyolysis each year in America.
-Almost 50% of these cases were due to exercise causing it.
+In the past, rhabdomyolysis was, for the most part, relegated to extreme physical exertions like military training or other very demanding situations (police academy, fireman training, etc.).
+In recent years, however, rhabdo has – unfortunately – also been documented in those who exercise in the gym.

 Tip.
 Break the word down: rhabdo-myo-lysis.
 The letters “myo” means muscle and “lysis” means death.
 Translation: muscle cell death.

-Technically called exertional (exercise induced) rhabdomyolysis, this form of the disorder occurs when people increase the intensity of exercise beyond the body's ability to adapt.
+Technically called exertional rhabdomyolysis (exercise-induced), this form of the disorder occurs when people increase the intensity of exercise too quickly.
+This overwhelms the body's ability to adapt.
 It's important for people to understand that rhabdomyolysis can happen after only 1 workout.

-Case reports of rhabdomyolysis in people who exercise do exist.
-For example, in one report, a 24 year old male induced rhabdomyolysis in himself after increasing the intensity of his workout.
-Rhabdomyolysis is also more likely when the exercise is unaccustomed – like for example, jumping right in to an intense exercise class at the gym that you have never done before.
+Many reports of rhabdomyolysis in people who exercise do exist.
+For example, in one report, a 24-year-old male induced rhabdomyolysis in himself after increasing the intensity of his workout.
+Rhabdomyolysis is also more likely when the exercise is unaccustomed – like for example, jumping right into an intense exercise class at the gym that you have never done before.

 In others, rhabdomyolysis has occurred after a spinning class.
 See the comments below, for more info on spinning classes and rhabdomyolysis.

-Let me repeat.
+Let me repeat that.
 He only did 30-40 sit-ups a day for a week!
-Here is a report on 32 year old man who developed rhabdomyolysis after swimming only twice!
+Here is a report on 32-year-old man who developed rhabdomyolysis after swimming (click to download PDF) – only twice!

-You can’t look at somebody and tell how much exercise would cause rhabdomyolysis.
+Anyone can get rhabdomyolysis.
+It does not discriminate.
+You can be a professional athlete or a novice, doing his/her first gym workout.
+You can't look at somebody and tell how much exercise would cause rhabdomyolysis.
 Some people can train to be a Navy Seal and never get it.
-In others, only 30 sit ups a day for a week might cause it.
-Therefore, it appears that some people might be more susceptible to getting rhabdo from exercise than others.
+In others, performing only 30 sit-ups a day for a week might cause it.
+Because of this, it appears that some people might be more susceptible to rhabdo from exercise than others.

 While doctors can easily diagnose rhabdomyolysis with a blood test, some of the physical signs and symptoms of rhabdo include: